 Melt the chocolate in a heatproof bowl standing over a pan of hot water.

 Drizzle the top of the cooled flapjack with chocolate and leave to set.

 Dip the cherries into the remaining chocolate and leave to set on a piece of baking parchment.

 Chocolate cherry flapjack is the sort of indulgent treat that I love making to greet tired and hungry teenagers (and the 10 year old – his eyes lit up when he realised what I was up to!), unfortunately my second born really doesn’t like dried fruit so I’m going to have to make another batch without the cherries – what a hardship!

-I developed this recipe for the #WeShouldCocoa monthly challenge run by Choclette at Tin and Thyme, this month the theme is Oats, do click on the bade below to see what everyone else came up with!
+I developed this recipe for chocolate cherry flapjack for the #WeShouldCocoa monthly challenge run by Choclette at Tin and Thyme, this month the theme is Oats, do click on the badge below to see what everyone else came up with!

 If you like this chocolate cherry flapjack recipe, why not pin it for later?